ilovedadata/ilovedadata.github.io/README.md

 The code is made up by 5 main sections:
 * **Inputs Section**

-   the **parameters** for the drawings are initialized, for example: the amount of numbers that can be drawn, the number of tickets played by the user and the number of drawings in which the user wants to play his number of tickets;
+   the **parameters** for the drawings are initialized, namely: the amount of numbers that can be drawn, the number of tickets played by the user and the number of drawings in which the user wants to play his number of tickets;

+   Finally, the user is asked whether he wants to play a **superstar number** or not.

 * **Functions section**: